exercism/docs/building/tooling/test-generators.md

 Therefore, we recommend using the track's language where possible, because it makes maintaining or contributing easier.
 ```

+### Formatting

+If your track has tooling to format code, consider running this as a post-processing step _after_ rendering your template.

 ### Canonical data

 The core data the Test Generator works with is an exercise's [`canonical-data.json` file](https://github.com/exercism/problem-specifications?tab=readme-ov-file#test-data-canonical-datajson).